 Among other reforms, this report contends that the public sector should do more to ensure the companies it employs, such as care providers, do pay the minimum wage and recommends that local authorities should play a greater role in enforcing it.

-We discussed this report, as well as our proposals for a higher London minimum wage, with a panel of experts at a public event on 3rd December 2013.
+We discussed this report, as well as our proposals for a higher London minimum wage, with a panel of experts at a public event in December 2013.